hamidreza-s/hamidreza-s.github.io/_posts/2014-09-11-writing-restful-web-services-with-webmachine.markdown

 Let's list some main benefits of it:

 - Simple Testing: There is no need to mock and fake objects for database connections and such things.
-- Simple Debugging: Each function has its own responsibility and therfore is simpler to reason, understand and debug.
+- Simple Debugging: Each function has its own responsibility and therefore is simpler to reason, understand and debug.
 - Low Cost: The lack of extra layers of Object Oriented structures helps it to be cheaper.
 - Robust Platform: It's worth to say that Erlang itself has many benfits for you like concurrency and fault-tolerancy that need extra articles.

 ## Conclusion
-Although REST is not totally perfect and has its own drawbacks, its advantages bring us performance, scalibility, simplicity, and some other good thins.
+Although REST is not totally perfect and has its own drawbacks, its advantages bring us performance, scalibility, simplicity, and some other good things.
 Implementing a RESTful web service with most of the common web frameworks completely depends on the developer, but in Webmachine it is a must.
 No matter what data elements you have, you must be compliant with REST standards when you are implementing it.